With 411 ceasefire violations being reported in March alone, India issues demarche to Pakistan

 The act was described as a deliberate one aimed at targeting its nationals.
 India has also asked Pakistan to probe such incidents and said that its forces should refrain from such acts.
 These are heinous crimes against our nationals, India also said.

 India has said that Pakistan violated the ceasefire 1,144 times between January and March.
-The highest number of violations (411) were recorded in March.
+The highest number of violations (411) was recorded in March.
 India has said that the ceasefire violations are to provide cover fire to terrorists and help them infiltrate.

 What does your child think about the coronavirus lockdown: Send us their thoughts